venkateshops/inference-benchmarker/README.md

 - [ ] Allow for multi-turn prompts
 - [ ] Push results to Optimum benchmark backend
 - [X] Script to generate plots from results
+- [X] Add support for multiple tokens in stream chunks (when speculation is active)

 ## Get started